nvdaes/readFeeds/readme.md

 ### Notes #####

 * The Filter by edit box can be placed after the Open article button from NVDA's menu, Preferences, Settings, Read feeds category, or pressing the Preferences button of the Feeds dialog.
+* This dialog has an option to show article dates on the List of articles dialog.

 ### Keyboard commands ###